Setting up msmtp¶

 msmtp-mtapackage.
 However, you then get aFromheader in the emails as "root (Cron Daemon) \<>".
 If you want to customize this, create asendmailalias in/usr/sbin.
 This is especially handy if you set this up for several servers and want to see which server an email is coming from.
 Follow these instructions to properly set it up.

-The msmtp configuration then looks as follows:
+The system msmtp configuration then looks as follows:

 # find out more about the configuration here: https://marlam.de/msmtp/msmtprc.txt